malteerasmussen/P3_G6_Miniproject_Server/README.md

 ## How to set up
+(Using Maven)
+* On mac: in terminal - go to the client folder and run command: "./mvnw package"
+* On windows: in command prompt - go to the client folder and run command: "./mvnw.cmd package"

 (Using IntelliJ)
 * Go to project structure, in "Project".
 Set Project SDK to Java 11 (11.0.3).
 * In "Project" set project language level to SDK Default.